-There is no automatic right to enter onto neighbouring land for the purpose of pruning a hedge.
-A person who enters on to the land of another without their permission or some other form of lawful authority commits a trespass.
+There is no automatic right to enter neighbouring land to prune a hedge.
+If you enter the land of another without their permission or some other form of lawful authority, you commit a trespass.

-If you wish to enter onto your neighbour’s land for the purpose of pruning a hedge which belongs to you, you should in the first instance seek your neighbour’s permission.
-If their permission is not forthcoming it may be possible to obtain an “access order” under the Access to Neighbouring Land Act 1992.
+If you wish to enter your neighbour’s land to prune a hedge which belongs to you, you should first try to seek your neighbour’s permission.
+If their permission is not forthcoming it may be possible to obtain an ‘access order’ under the Access to Neighbouring Land Act 1992 (ANLA 1992).

-the works must be reasonably necessary for the preservation of the whole or any part of the applicant’s land;
+- the works are reasonably necessary for the preservation of the whole or any part of your land; and

-such works cannot be carried out, or it would be substantially more difficult to carry out such works, without entry upon the neighbour’s land;
+- they cannot be carried out, or would be substantially more difficult to carry out, without entry to your neighbour’s land.

-where the application relates to the maintenance of a hedge, the hedge is, or is in danger of becoming, damaged, diseased, dangerous, insecurely rooted or dead.
+- the treatment, cutting back, felling, removal or replacement of any hedge, tree, shrub or other growing thing which is in danger of becoming, damaged, diseased, dangerous, insecurely rooted or dead;

-If an access order is made it will specify what works are permitted, the part of the neighbouring land that may be entered upon for the purpose of carrying out such works and the date on which, or the period during which, the neighbouring land may be entered upon.
+If an access order is made, it will specify what works are permitted, the part of the neighbouring land that may be entered to carry out such works and the date on which, or the period during which, the neighbouring land may be entered.

 An access order may also impose certain terms and conditions on the parties.
-For example, the Court may impose conditions as to the manner in which the work is to be carried out or require the applicant to ensure that he is insured in respect of any loss or damage suffered by the neighbour resulting from the works.
-The order may also require the applicant to pay the neighbour compensation for being allowed access to their land.
+For example, the court may stipulate the way the work is to be carried out or require you to be insured in respect of any loss or damage suffered by the neighbour resulting from the works.
+The order may also require you to pay the neighbour compensation for being allowed access to their land.

-Sometimes the title documents (the deeds) to a property contain a right for a person to enter upon a neighbouring property for certain purposes, for example for the purpose of carrying out maintenance work.
+Sometimes the title documents (the deeds) to a property contain a right for a person to enter a neighbouring property for certain purposes, for example, to carry out maintenance work.

-In some circumstances it may be possible to show that such a right has been acquired in some other manner.
-For example, where a person has entered upon neighbouring land for 20 years or more in order to prune their hedge they may be able to show that they have acquired such as right by way of “prescription”.
-However, in order to establish a right by way of prescription it is necessary to show that entry upon the neighbouring land for the purpose of pruning the hedge was without force, secrecy or permission.
+It may be possible to show that such a right has been acquired by way of ‘prescription’.
+However, to establish this, it is necessary to show that entry to the neighbouring land to prune the hedge was made for 20 years or more without force, secrecy or permission.
 If, therefore, the owner of the neighbouring land permitted access for this purpose, it will not be possible to acquire such a right.